 - Lung cancer

 Rehabilitation is the recovery period of people who have met an unfortunate accident or incident that resulted in serious injuries or have gone through surgeries.
-Other than that, cardiovascular and general rehabilitation programmes are run by the physiotherapists to enhance and promote easy circulation of blood throughout the body, reduce stress on heart, to build more muscle and even restore normal functions of the body e.g. walking and running.
+Other than that, cardiovascular and general rehabilitation programmes are run by the physiotherapist to enhance and promote easy circulation of blood throughout the body, reduce stress on heart, to build more muscle and even restore normal functions of the body e.g. walking and running.
 Examples of such conditions are:

 • Various forms of Arthritis including Osteoarthritis